-Most people are probably aware that using a tumble dryer can increase electricity bills by quite a lot – but just how much is the cost of using a tumble dryer to dry a average load of clothes ?
+Most people are probably aware that using a tumble dryer can increase electricity bills by quite a lot – but just how much is the cost of using a tumble dryer to dry an average load of clothes ?

-We calculated the electricity costs using the current standard electricity unit rate charged by Electric Ireland of 17.17c per kWh inclusive of VAT.
+We calculated the electricity costs using the current standard electricity unit rate charged by Electric Ireland of 19.74c per kWh inclusive of VAT.
+(Nov 2019) .
 Lower unit rates may be available from other suppliers.

 Tumble Dryer Running Costs Compared

-For example – comparing costs over just 5 years : If you bought the cheaper Tumble Dryer – the Beko at €250 with a B rating – your total cost including electricity over 5 years would be around €707
+For example – comparing costs over just 5 years : If you bought the cheaper Tumble Dryer – the Logik at €260 with a B rating – your total cost including electricity over 5 years would be around €810

 The savings will work out as more over a longer period of time and will be bigger as electricity rates increase.
 You can click on the links to see current prices and find out more about each tumble dryer in our small survey.

-If you have an older tumble dryer with an energy rating as bad as E or F – then your running costs will be even higher than any of the the figures shown above and you should be looking at replacing it as soon as possible.
+If you have an older vented tumble dryer with an energy rating as bad as C or D – then average running costs will be even higher than any of the the figures shown above – possibly in the region of €150 a year or more.Three times more than an A++ model.
+You should be looking at replacing it as soon as possible.

 ** Annual electricity cost based on 888kg of drying a year and calculated using the manufacturers specification and energy usage figures.
 Manufacturers figures usually assume that washing has gone through a 1400rpm spin before being put in the dryer .

 The electricity usage figures shown above will be what to expect in optimal conditions.
 If you don’t clean filters or don’t fully spin the washing then the drying costs will be more than shown in the table above.

 For comparsion – Annual Electricity usage and costs for other appliances (based on average usage).